NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Howl of the Wild/Stargut Hydra.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Jaws"
-    desc: "`pf2:1` Jaws +21 (reach 15 feet)\n__Damage__  2d8 + 8 piercing"
+    desc: "+21 (reach 15 feet, unarmed)\n__Damage__  2d8 + 8 piercing"

   - name: "Vomit Meteorites"
-    desc: "`pf2:2`  The stargut hydra lurches its entire body, spewing forth chunks of meteorite in a @Template[cone|distance:30] that deal 5d6 bludgeoning damage to all creatures in the area (DC 25 Reflex check).
+    desc: "`pf2:2`  The stargut hydra lurches its entire body, spewing forth chunks of meteorite in a 30-foot cone that deal 5d6 bludgeoning damage to all creatures in the area (DC 25 Reflex check).
 The area becomes difficult terrain for 1 minute, though a creature can use an Interact action to clear one square of the rubble.
 The stargut hydra can't Vomit Meteorites for 1d4 rounds."

 ```